db-NeverRmore/CostManagement/README.md

   3. Then in the list of your projects you will see cloned repostiry.

+# Installation for Linux ❗

+> **WARNING:** WPF was developed specifically for the Windows operating system, so it is very difficult to run this project on Linux distributions without extraneous tools, and the project is likely to work strangely.
+>
+> That's why you will have a choice of 2 options to start the project.

    # Usage
 1. Open the project which you have clonned

 2. Build the project with CTRL+f5 (keys by default to build the project ) or click the button on a toolbar.

-3. Enjoy !
+3. Enjoy ! ✅